-At December 31, 2015, Shore held 5,806,634 shares or 15.6 percent (December 31, 2014 - 5,806,634 shares) of Wescan Goldfields Inc. ("Wescan"), a publicly traded company on the TSX Venture exchange.
-The

-Company considers certain judgments and assumptions when assessing whether significant influence exists over its investments.
+At December 31, 2016, Shore held 5,806,634 shares or 13.1% (December 31, 2015 - 5,806,634 shares) of Wescan Goldfields Inc. ("Wescan"), a publicly traded company on the TSX Venture exchange.
+The Company considers certain judgments and assumptions when assessing whether significant influence exists over its investments.
 This includes an assessment of the Company's ability to participate in financial and operating policy decisions of the investee.
 The existence and effect of potential voting rights held by the investor or other entities were also considered.
 Based on these judgments and assumptions, the Company has assessed the Company's investment in Wescan as an available-for-sale financial asset.

-At December 31, 2015, the carrying value of this investment was \$58 thousand (December 31, 2014 - \$87 thousand).
-As a result, during 2015 the Company recognized a \$29 thousand decrease in the carrying value of its investment in Wescan.
+At December 31, 2016, the carrying value of this investment was \$58 thousand (December 31, 2015 - \$58 thousand).
+During 2015 the Company recognized a \$29 thousand decrease in the carrying value of its investment in Wescan.
 At December 31, 2011, the Company assessed that there was objective evidence that this investment was impaired.
-As the Company's impairment assessment at December 31, 2015 has not changed, the \$29 thousand change in value during 2015 was recognized in the consolidated statement of loss as an unrealized loss instead of other comprehensive loss.
-If an impairment loss in respect of an available-forsale financial asset has been recorded in the consolidated statement of loss, it cannot be reversed in future periods.
-The fair value of this investment, based on the closing trading price at December 31, 2015, was \$116 thousand (December 31, 2014 - \$87 thousand).
+As the Company's impairment assessment at December 31, 2016 has not changed, no reversal of impairment has been recognized.
+The fair value of this investment, based on the closing trading price at December 31, 2016, was \$523 thousand (December 31, 2015 - \$116 thousand).